 Have a modern blonde shaggy cut to liven up flat, lifeless hair.
 A medium-length shag haircut has an abundance of layers that fill out flatter hair types.
 Finish off styling your layers with some dry shampoo to add extra texture.

-A full fringe adds great contrast to this lightly layered haircut in shag.
+A full fringe adds great contrast to this lightly layered haircut into a Jane Fonda inspired shag.

 This medium shag style works best on fine to medium hair.
 The locks look fuller, especially with a black hair color.

-Revamp your look with a dark medium shaggy hairstyle with highlights and add texture and movement to your flat hair.
+Revamp your dark hair with a medium shaggy hairstyle with highlights and add texture and movement to your flat hair.
 Shaggy layers add width to your hair by bringing the shaping movement higher than normal layering techniques.

 Add some softly placed caramel blonde highlights to enhance the extra shape of your haircut and create more texture due to the multi-tonal effect.

-The Perfect Medium Shag for a Square Face
+#46.
+The Perfect Shag for a Square Face

 This is the perfect medium shag for a square face.
-A medium-length shag haircut works best if the hair is already at a medium or longer length and works for thin and thick hair, and looks best worn curly or straight.
-The look creates texture for easy and effortless styling.
+A medium-length shag hair cut works best if the hair is already at a medium or longer length and works for thin and thick hair, and looks best worn curly or straight.
+This radical chic cut creates texture for easy and effortless styling.